SECTION 1. Chapter 138 of the General Laws, is hereby amended by striking out section 25E and inserting in place thereof the following section:

-Arbitrations under this Section 25E shall be conducted before a single impartial arbitrator selected by the parties or, if they cannot agree to an arbitrator within thirty (30) days, selected by the nearest office of the American Arbitration Association or its successor organization.
+Arbitrations under this section shall be conducted before a single impartial arbitrator selected by the parties or, if they cannot agree to an arbitrator within 30 days, selected by the nearest office of the American Arbitration Association or its successor organization.
 The commercial arbitration rules of the American Arbitration Association or its successor organization shall govern the arbitration.
-The arbitration proceeding shall conclude not later than ninety (90) days after the date of the notice of intent to arbitrate is transmitted to the other party, unless the parties agree to extend the time by mutual agreement or the arbitrator extends the time for good cause shown.
-An arbitrator’s award in any arbitration held pursuant to the immediately preceding paragraph with regard to fair market value shall be monetary only and shall not enjoin or compel conduct.
-Any arbitration held pursuant to this Section shall be in lieu of all other remedies and procedures.
+The arbitration proceeding shall conclude not later than 90 days after the date of the notice of intent to arbitrate is transmitted to the other party, unless the parties agree to extend the time by mutual agreement or the arbitrator extends the time for good cause shown.
+An arbitrators award in any arbitration held pursuant to the immediately preceding paragraph with regard to fair market value shall be monetary only and shall not enjoin or compel conduct.
+Any arbitration held pursuant to this section shall be in lieu of all other remedies and procedures.
 The costs of the arbitrator and any other costs of the arbitration shall be equally divided by the parties engaged in the arbitration.
-Each party shall bear all other expenses related to the arbitration, provided that the arbitrator may award the prevailing party in the dispute as to whether a small brewer relationship exists its costs and reasonable attorneys’ fees for good cause shown.
-The arbitrator shall render a written decision not later than thirty (30) days after the conclusion of the arbitration proceeding, unless the parties agree to extend the time by mutual agreement or the arbitrator extends the time for good cause shown.
-The arbitrator’s decision shall be final and binding and may be enforced by commencing a civil action in any court of competent jurisdiction.
+Each party shall bear all other expenses related to the arbitration, provided that the arbitrator may award the prevailing party in the dispute as to whether a small brewer relationship exists its costs and reasonable attorneys fees for good cause shown.
+The arbitrator shall render a written decision not later than 30 days after the conclusion of the arbitration proceeding, unless the parties agree to extend the time by mutual agreement or the arbitrator extends the time for good cause shown.
+The arbitrators decision shall be final and binding and may be enforced by commencing a civil action in any court of competent jurisdiction.
 Any party duly notified of an arbitration involving its rights that fails to participate in an arbitration proceeding held pursuant to this paragraph waives all rights it would have had in the arbitration and is considered to have consented to the determination of the arbitrator."

 SECTION 2.
-This Act shall apply to all relationships between a small brewer and a wholesaler existing as of the effective date of this act and all agreements and relationships entered into after the effective date.
+This Act shall apply to all small brewer relationships existing as of the effective date of this act and all agreements and relationships entered into after the effective date.